Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

-# LAB 5 - Extend tests with additional parameters

 In this LAB you will _enhance_ an existing module by adding additional tests.

 For this LAB, we will use another simple and quick to deploy module: `availabilitySets`.

-## Step 1 - Create a new branch
+# Step 1 - Create a new branch

 1. As said before, you should avoid working on the `main` branch directly.
 Make sure you're located on your fork of _CARML_ and create a new branch.
 For consistency, name it `lab5-add-tests`.
 1. Navigate to the `arm/Microsoft.Compute/availabilitySets`.
 You will notice the `readme.md` file describes several parameters and only one of them (`name`) is _Required_.
 1. Navigate to `.parameters/parameters.json` (from `arm/Microsoft.Compute/availabilitySets`).
 This is the file used for testing the module.
 This specifies only the `name` and `roleAssignments` parameters.
 1. You now want to test specifying all the available parameters.

-## Step 2 - Create dependency: proxymityPlacementGroup
+# Step 2 - Create dependency: proxymityPlacementGroup

 In the `proximityPlacementGroupId` parameter you will need to provide a value for a proximity placement group resource.
 In this step you'll create it manually from the azure portal.